 Custodial credit risk is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
 The Colorado Public Deposit Protection Act (PDPA) requires that all units of local government deposit cash in eligible public depositories.
 Eligibility is determined by state regulations.
-At June 30, 2020 State regulatory commissioners have indicated that all financial institutions holding deposits for the School are eligible public depositories.
-Amounts on deposit in excess of federal insurance levels must be collatoralized by eligible collatoral as determined by the PDPA.
+At June 30, 2021, State regulatory commissioners have indicated that all financial institutions holding deposits for the School are eligible public depositories.
+Amounts on deposit in excess of federal insurance levels must be collateralized by eligible collateral as determined by the PDPA.

-must be collateralized by eligible collateral as determined by the PDPA.
 PDPA allows the financial institution to create a single collateral pool for all public funds held.